 - Think strategically.
 Before treating yourself to that dream vacation or big-ticket item, take a look at your overall financial situation and see whether you can apply some of your new income to any debt or put some into savings.
 That doesn’t necessarily mean you can’t take that trip.
 It just means you can make the purchase with a better understanding of how it affects your finances.

 - Go easy on the credit cards.
 Higher income can create the perception that you have more than you really do.
 Keep credit cards in check by only charging what you can pay off before the next billing cycle.

 - Create new goals.
 Thinking in the long term is helpful for limiting short-term purchasing and derailing spending sprees.
 Talk with a financial advisor about options for setting up goal-based accounts, like a college fund or vacation account.

 - Develop a debt pay-down schedule.
 As part of your goal setting, consider putting more income toward eliminating debt and set up higher automatic payments to credit cards or loans.

 With a careful debt management plan and regular reality checks, you can harness the power of higher income levels, instead of turning into a cautionary tale.

 Want more credit facts and strategies for taking control of your finances?
-Download SAC FCU’s free Debt Management Guide.
+Download Cobalt CU’s free Debt Management Guide.